TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/DefiningTheDefaultLanguageFlag/Index.rst

 .. include:: Images.txt

-Defining the “default” language flag
+Defining the "default" language flag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to specify the name of the default language and a flag